Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: INTRODUCTION

-In this paper, we simulate p--O and O--O collisions at at $\sqrt{s_{\rm NN}}=9.61$ TeV and 7 TeV, respectively, where the measurements with $\alpha$-clustered structure of $^{16}\rm O$ nuclei are compared with those of the Woods-Saxon profile.
-We measure initial state eccentricity ($\epsilon_2$), triangularity ($\epsilon_3$) and compare them with final state anisotropic flow coefficients such as elliptic flow ($v_2$) and triangular flow ($v_3$) for both $\alpha$-clustered and Woods-Saxon nuclear profiles for both p--O and O--O collisions.
-The anisotropic flow coefficients are calculated using the two-particle Q-cumulant method.
-We use a hybrid model referred to as IPGlasma + MUSIC + iSS + UrQMD in the work.
+In this work, we simulate pO and OO collisions at $\sqrt{s_{\rm NN}}=9.61$ TeV and 7 TeV, respectively, using a hybrid model referred to as IP-Glasma + MUSIC + iSS + UrQMD.
+Every observable of interest is studied for two nuclear density profiles of $^{16}\rm O$ nuclei---$\alpha$-clustered and Woods--Saxon nuclear profiles.
+The initial state eccentricity ($\epsilon_2$) and triangularity ($\epsilon_3$) are calculated, and are compared to the final state anisotropic flow coefficients such as elliptic flow ($v_2$) and triangular flow ($v_3$) for both pO and OO collisions.
+The anisotropic flow coefficients are estimated using the two-particle Q-cumulant method.